 Last night I sad tweeted Schuh asking if they had my size in the shoe I wanted at any store in the country so I could order it.
 Desperate times (and wine).
 This morning I got a message saying they had a pair in my size right there at head office – I took this to be a sign of their absolute perfection.
 The guy called, explained they were scuffed on the sole so offered a further discount.
 Turns out Twitter isn’t just full of idiots – who knew?!
 The children’s outfits have arrived and the rings are ordered.
 Shit is really coming Together.

 Friday 16th Feb.

+The shoes have landed.
+Oh.
+My.
+Word.
 They are probably the most beautiful things I have ever seen (not including my children of course).
 They make my heart feel big and happy.

 Tuesday 20th Feb